yoales/CARTO_DE_Test/README.md

 - Some files come with header larger than usual
 - Some values could have wrong format (maybe because they are driver-entered value)

-In order to obtain a clean dataset ready to be uploaded to BigQuery, I have developed a transformer script to clean the dataset and solve the problems previously commented.
-This extractor can be executed as follows:
+In order to obtain a clean dataset ready to be uploaded to BigQuery, I have developed a transformer script that can be executed as follows:
 ```
 python3 src/NYC_Taxi_Transform.py conf/conf.ini
 ```
-To obtain the maximum performance and be able to scale in, I have decided to use Dask to do the data transformation.
+To obtain the maximum performance and be able to scale in, I have decided to use Dask library to do the data transformation.
 Dask is a flexible library for parallel computing in Python.
 Dask DataFrame is a large parallel DataFrame composed of many smaller Pandas DataFrames, which are well known by users.

 This script loads all .csv files stored in `raw_data/` into a Dask Dataframe.
 I have decided to use a complex separator that includes all the situations `\t|\|` and specify a header with all the variables specified in file `data_dictionary_trip_records_yellow.pdf`